ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 10.1 Interceptor Service Object

 The interceptor service object is defined in the Ballerina GraphQL package.
-It includes a single remote function named execute that accepts `Context` and `Field` as the parameters.
+It includes a single remote method named execute that accepts `Context` and `Field` as the parameters.
 The function's return type is a union of `anydata` and `error`.

 ```ballerina
 public type Interceptor distinct service object {